 - Be compiled by an independent suitably qualified practitioner; - Must provide recommendations for environmental improvement where required; - Findings must be measured against the conditions and requirements of the EA and EMPr; - It is recommended that the following external environmental audit reports be submitted to the competent authority: - i.
 Post construction audit inspection and report upon project completion meeting. - ii.
 Post rehabilitation audit inspection and report upon completion of rehabilitation activities. - iii.
 3 Months post-rehabilitation audit inspection and report 3 months after rehabilitation activities have been completed to monitor possible erosion and provide mitigation measures where required. - iv.
-Lastly, it is recommended that an annual environmental audit inspection and report be completed for the Kriel ash disposal facility in order to ensure adequate environmental management of the facility and compliance with the relevant environmental authorisations.
+Lastly, it is recommended that an annual environmental audit inspection and report be completed for the Kriel ash disposal facility or that thus audit forms part of the Kriel Power Station EMS Rapport in order to ensure adequate environmental management of the facility and compliance with the relevant environmental authorisations.